yushundong/EDITS/README.md

 # EDITS
-Open source code for "EDITS: Modeling and Mitigating Data Bias for Graph Neural Networks".
+Open-source code for "EDITS: Modeling and Mitigating Data Bias for Graph Neural Networks".

 ## Citation